 “Your credit history is a reflection of your personality, about how fastidious you are about managing your affairs.
 If you’re careful about your money, you’re more likely to be a safe driver and to maintain your vehicle properly.”

 As the use of credit scores has soared, so too has the insurance industry’s profitability.
 This comes at the expense of some of the most vulnerable consumers.

-The people who can least afford it, actually pay more.
+Those who can least afford it actually pay more.

 Consumer advocates argue that beyond being unfair, it is also discriminatory.
 Credit scoring singles out minority and low-income consumers for higher prices.

 The industry likes to point to evidence from Arkansas State Insurance Department.
 The data shows that credit scores are responsible for decreasing insurance rates on the majority of policies (54.5%) and increasing rates on just 19.8%.
 The remainder of policies aren’t affected by credit one way or the other.

 However, when credit does become a factor, it can count for a lot.
 A study conducted by Consumer Reports magazine looked at the impact of credit scores on premium pricing and found them to play an outsized role.